-All deductions will be remitted to the Union not later than 28 days after the date of deduction and the Employer will also provide a list of names of those Instructors from whose salaries such deductions have been made together with the pay period type (e.g.: monthly, semi-monthly, biweekly, etc.), the gross salary for each Instructor and amount deducted from each Instructor.
+- (a) All deductions will be remitted to the Union not later than 28 days after the date of deduction, by Electronic Funds Transfer (EFT).
+The EFT will be submitted with an email to direct.deposit@bcgeu.ca including the EFT date and dollar amount. - (b) Each employer remittance will also include the name of the Employer, the start and end dates of the pay period, the pay period type (e.g.: monthly, semi-monthly, biweekly, etc.), a list of the names and Employee ID numbers of those Instructors from whose salaries such deductions have been made, the gross salary for each Instructor, and the amount deducted from each Instructor.